hdbham/BrighterAdoptions/src/_posts/NurturingAcademicSuccess.md

 ---
 layout: blog.njk
-imageAlt: father reading reading with child
 date: '2023-12-29T00:00:00-07:00'
-title: ' Nurturing Academic Success: Supporting Your Adopted Child''s Journey to Good Grades'
+title: ' Nurturing Academic Success'
 excerpt: >-
   As parents, fostering an environment that supports your child's academic success is a universal goal.
 For adopted children, this journey might require